UT Dallas Policy Navigator :: Discipline Dismissal and Grievances Section :: UTDBP3056 (v2)

 3. The filing of a grievance will not stop or delay any evaluation or disciplinary action related to the complainant who is not performing up to acceptable standards or who has violated University rules or policies.

-4. Time frames mentioned in these procedures may be extended for good cause, such as holidays or when classes are not in session, or when it is necessary to complete an investigation due to difficulties reaching witnesses or parties to the grievance.
+4. The employee’s role and reporting structure will inform the number of steps in the formal grievance process as it will determine who can review the grievance.
+Time frames mentioned in these procedures may be extended for good cause, such as holidays or when classes are not in session, or when it is necessary to complete an investigation due to difficulties reaching witnesses or parties to the grievance.

 5. The confidentiality of a grievance under this policy and all documents, correspondence, interviews and discussions relating to the investigation of the grievance will be maintained on a need to know basis to the extent permitted by law and policy.
 Any person who knowingly and intentionally makes an unauthorized disclosure of confidential information contained in a grievance is subject to disciplinary action.